kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 #### Copy the metadata to the GCP Project Compute Settings

 We'll use the GCP SDK to upload the metadata to the GCP Compute Service, but you can also use the GCP Console to do this as well.
+See: GCP Compute Engine/Settings/Metadata/SSH KEYS section

 ```
 gcloud compute project-info add-metadata \